Silver Flute W20RC38-08

 Fig 4 – Toucan-SF at RAW | 125Hz | 250Hz

 Fig 4 is the overlay of the responses at RAW, 125Hz and 250Hz.
 These plots are useful as they give me an idea of the behavior of the bandpass when it’s subjected to different crossover corner frequencies.

 The Toucan-SF bandpass simulation is in Fig 5.
 It is exceptionally close to the actual measured response in Fig 1.
 Even the bump at 45Hz is there.

 In the Toucan-SF, I sacrificed SPL for bandwidth.
 If higher sensitivity is desired, I will have to increase the volume of the bandpass enclosure.
 This will obviously reduce the bandwidth.
 If I want to maintain the bandwidth and yet have a higher SPL, the only way is to use two 8″ Silver Flutes and do a triple chamber bandpass.
 The overall enclosure size of 50 liters is still manageable.
 I may just make one this coming spring.

 As it stands now, this Toucan-SF is the best bass from all my woofers.
 It’s very reasonably priced and has excellent performance.
 At only 25 liters, it is wife friendly.

-Before I forget, I lined the inside of the bandpass with 3″ rockwool.
-That helps to reduce the port resonances.
+Before I forget, I lined the sealed chamber with R-13 fiberglass insulation.
+The ported chamber has no insulation.
 If one is using an electronic crossover, absorption material may not be required because there are no midrange port resonances.
 I will need to test further.
 Thinking aloud, the bass should sound harder without absorption material.

 March 11, 2020Projects